jirilebl/diffyqs-webwork/README.md

 the *Notes on Diffy Qs* textbook.
 Currently these should be treated as **beta** quality.

-Coverage is Chapters 0, 1, 2, 3, 6, 7, 8.
+Coverage is Chapters 0, 1, 2, 3, 4, 6, 7, 8.
 It should have enough for a normal
 ODE course which uses 0, 1, 2, 6, 7 or perhaps 0, 1, 2, 3, 8 if doing systems.
-Chapter 8 is somewhat sparse.
-Chapters 4 and 5 will be coming soon to some degree, but probably will also be a little more sparse.
+Chapters 4 and 8 are a little sparse.
+Chapter 5 will be coming at some point to some degree, but probably will also be a little more sparse.

 ## How to use